oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 ### Log processing

 Once the data has been captured there needs to be analysis of it, as we saw before it's possible to extract specific records from the storage (and far more complex queries can be constructed than those shown) but for proper data analysis we need additional tools.
-The usage of these tools is outside the scope of this lab, and the process of data ingest and analysis is specific to the particular tool, but here are some tools you may like to consider.
+The usage of these tools is outside the scope of this lab, (and as you've only been gathering data for a short time period there just isn't enough log data to perform an analasys on.)

+The process of data ingest and analysis is specific to the particular tool, though many can retrieve data from elasticsearch or a storage bucket, but here are some tools you may like to consider.

 One such tool that is often used in conjunction with elastic search is Kibana, which is developed by the company that owns Elasticsearch.
-It's important to note that though parts of Kibana are open source not all the functionality is covered by the open source license, even though it may be in the Kibana image.
-So you must abode by the licensing restrictions and of course only use the features you have access to either under the open source license or via a [subscription.](https://www.elastic.co/subscriptions)
+It's important to note that though parts of Kibana are open source not all the functionality is covered by the open source license, even though it may be in the Kibana container image.
+You must be careful to follow the licensing restrictions and of course only use the features you have access to either under the open source license or via a [license or subscription.](https://www.elastic.co/subscriptions)

 The Oracle Log Analytics cloud service can be used when processing logs from many sources including on-premise and in the cloud.
-It's capable of [taking data direct from fluentd](https://docs.oracle.com/en/cloud/paas/management-cloud/logcs/use-fluentd-log-collection.html) or via the Oracle Storage Service
+It's capable of [taking data direct from fluentd](https://docs.oracle.com/en/cloud/paas/management-cloud/logcs/use-fluentd-log-collection.html) or via the Oracle Object Storage Service.

 The Kubernetes documentation has a [section covering logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/)

-### Summary of log capture
+### Summary

-You've seen that the capture of Log data for Kubernetes hosted microservcies is pretty easy, but so far we haven't done a lot of processing of the log data, and though we've seen we can extract the data this approach is not very useful unless you want to look at the specifics of a single log message.
+You've seen that the capture of Log data for Kubernetes hosted microservices is pretty easy, but so far we haven't done a lot of processing of the log data, and though we've seen we can extract the data this approach is not very useful unless you want to look at the specifics of a single log message.

-Although we haven't looked at the analytis of log data there are many tools available to help with that.
+Although we haven't looked at the analysis of log data there are many tools available to help with that.